chummydevteam/HeaderPackTemplate/README.md

         <item>headers</item>
     </string-array>

-These two changes will allow for Play Store to filter your Header APK to distribute ONLY to ROMs with these specific commits:
+These two changes will allow for Play Store to filter your Header APK to distribute ONLY to ROMs with these specific commits...

+(Please make sure that you have these 4 commits merged in your target rom to allow it to be VISIBLE on ROMs other than DU from Play Store!)

 ### ThemesProvider
 https://github.com/DirtyUnicorns/android_packages_providers_ThemesProvider/commit/46cc240c06588c49d3fd9d0d835e38a0feddad8d